cran-task-views/Spatial/Spatial.md

 ### Thematic cartography packages

 -   `r pkg("tmap")` package accepts most spatial data classes and provides a modern basis for thematic mapping using a Grammar of Graphics syntax.
+    It also allows for interactive spatial data mapping.
--   `r pkg("mapsf")` package allows various cartographic representations such as proportional symbols, choropleth, or typology maps.
+-   `r pkg("mapsf")` package allows various cartographic representations such as proportional symbols, choropleth, or typology maps; however only for sf objects
--   `r pkg("ggplot2")` package has a built-in support for sf objects.
+-   `r pkg("ggplot2")` package has a built-in support for sf objects with the geom_sf function and additional support for stars object is available through the geom_stars function available in the `r pkg("stars")` package.
-    Its spatial visualization capabilities can be further extended with `r pkg("ggspatial")`, which adds support for more spatial classes, allows adding north arrows and scale bars, and more.
+    Its spatial visualization capabilities can be further extended with `r pkg("ggspatial")`, which adds support for more spatial classes (including classes from the raster package), allows adding north arrows and scale bars, etc.
 -   The `r pkg("mapmisc")` package is a minimal, light-weight set of tools for producing nice-looking maps in R, with support for map projections.
 -   Additional processing and mapping functions are available in